slatedb/slatedb/docs/0001-manifest.md

 There are four different patterns to achieve CAS for these scenarios:

 1. **Use CAS**: If the object store supports CAS, we can use it.
 This pattern works for both scenarios described above.
 2. **Use a transactional store**: A transactional store such as DynamoDB or MySQL can be used to store the object.
 The object store is not used in this mode.
-This appraoch works for both scenarios described above, but does not work well for large objects.
+This approach works for both scenarios described above, but does not work well for large objects.
 3. **Use object versioning**: Object stores that support object versioning can emulate CAS if the bucket has versioning enabled.
 Versioning allows multiple versions of an object to be stored.
 AWS stores versions [in insertion order](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectVersions.html#API_ListObjectVersions_Example_3).
 We can leverage this property as well as AWS's [read-after-write](https://aws.amazon.com/blogs/aws/amazon-s3-update-strong-read-after-write-consistency/) to emulate CAS.
 Many writers can write to the same object path.
 Writers can then list all versions of the object.
 The first version (the earliest) is considered the winner.
 All other writers have failed the CAS operation.
 This does require a [ListObjectVersions](https://docs.aws.amazon.com/AmazonS3/latest/API/API_ListObjectVersions.html) after the write, but if CAS is needed, this is the best we can do.
 This pattern works for immutable files (scenario (1)), but not mutable files (scenario (2)).
 4. **Use a proxy**: A proxy-based solution combines an object store and a transactional store.
 Two values are stored: an object and a pointer to object.
 Readers first read the pointer (e.g. object path) from the pointer, then read the object that the pointer points to.
 Writers read the current object (using the reader steps), update the object, and write it back to the object store at a new location (e.g. a new UUID).
 Writers then update the pointer to point to the new object.
 The pointer update is done conditionally if the pointer still points to the file the writer updated.
 The pointer may reside in a file on an object store that supports CAS, or a transactional store like DynamoDB or MySQL.
 This pattern works for both immutable and mutable files.
 Unlike (1), it also works well for large objects.